sintefmath/PyJutulDarcy/README.md

 # PyJutulDarcy

 Python wrapper for [JutulDarcy.jl, a fully differentiable reservoir simulator written in Julia](https://github.com/sintefmath/JutulDarcy.jl).
 This package facilitates automatic installation of JutulDarcy from Python, as well as a minimal interface that allows fast simulation of .DATA files in pure Python.
+For more details about JutulDarcy.jl, please see the [Julia Documentation](https://sintefmath.github.io/JutulDarcy.jl/dev/).

 The package also provides access to all the functions of the Julia version under `jutuldarcy.jl.JutulDarcy`, `jutuldarcy.jl.GeoEnergyIO` and `jutuldarcy.jl.Jutul`.
 These functions are directly wrapped using [JuliaCall](https://github.com/JuliaPy/PythonCall.jl).
 For more details, see the [JuliaCall Documentation on converting of types](https://juliapy.github.io/PythonCall.jl/stable/conversion-to-julia/).